SpringBoardMentor193s/SentinelNet/README.md

 ---

 ## Mentor
-**Dr. N Jagan Mohan** – Experienced Data Scientist guiding the project with expertise in AI, data engineering, and network security.
+**Dr. N Jagan Mohan** – Experienced Data Scientist with a PhD in Computer Vision and Medical Image Processing.
+Expertise in Machine Learning, Deep Learning, and Algorithm Development for real-world imaging applications.
+Published researcher with contributions in top-tier journals and conferences, and active reviewer for multiple international peer-reviewed journals.

 ---